Berkeley-CS61B/website-sp24/policies/index.md

 question, just in case someone else has already posted it.
-If you have a question about something pertaining to your own code that shouldn’t be shared with the class, or if you have a question about a personal matter, you can make a private post on Ed, which will only be seen by Josh and the TAs.
+If you have a question about something pertaining to your own code that shouldn’t be shared with the class, or if you have a question about a personal matter, you can make a private post on Ed, which will only be seen by the instructors and staff.

 Please read our [Ed Guide](../resources/guides/ed/ed-guide.md) and [Policies](../resources/guides/ed/index.md).
 We will only respond to questions